-Themes Key Council climate activities in the last three years Key documents Installed the first tranche of permanent parking solutions for dockless bikes underway, with 74 locations having dockless corrals Continued to support the Zero Emissions Network (ZEN), which has gained close to 1,500 business members and over 1,000 residential members Consumption Moved residual waste collections from weekly to fortnightly, whilst recycling and food collections remain weekly; street level recycling rates have increased by 5% Opened a new Library of Things in Dalston Library in January 2022 Introduced the first of our reuse and repair (zero waste) hubs, delivered with the Forest Recycling Project, Hackney Fixers, TRAID and Hackney Dr Bike team Supported 90 public reuse clothes banks across the borough, an average of 600 tonnes of clothes are collected via this network every year Progressed the EcoSchools Programme; 42 schools signed up, with 8 schools achieving their green flag EcoSchool status.
-400 classroom recycling bins have been installed and 25 waste audits have been delivered.
-A further 2 schools are supporting a UCL 'climate-friendly' canteen menu Published a 'Zero Waste' map to encourage residents to refill their household products without packaging Reduce, Reuse and Repair web page Dalston Library of Things web page Eco-Schools Programme Hackney Reduction and Recycling Plan Environmental Quality Over 5,000 new street trees have been planted with 2,519 having been planted this season, increasing the overall street canopy from 20% to 30%; 13,037 trees (woodland belts, copses recorded as groups) have been planted in our parks and green spaces to date as a result of council programmes Completed more than 10 rain gardens diverting highway runoff from the public sewerage system Developed a new Air Quality Action Plan and adopted a commitment to meet the World Health Organisation guidelines for particulate matter by 2030 Developed Local Nature Recovery Plan and Green Infrastructure Strategy Air Quality Action Plan Local Nature Recovery Plan Green Infrastructure Strategy Health and Wellbeing in Hackney Health and Wellbeing Strategy Consultation
+Themes Key Council climate activities 2019/20 - 2021/22 Consumption Moved residual waste collections from weekly to fortnightly, whilst recycling and food collections remain weekly; street level recycling rates increased by 5% one year following introduction.
+Opened a new Library of Things in Dalston Library in January 2022.
+Introduced the first of our reuse and repair (zero waste) hubs, delivered with the Forest Recycling Project, Hackney Fixers, TRAID and Hackney Dr Bike team.
+Supported 90 public reuse clothes banks across the borough, an average of 600 tonnes of clothes are collected via this network every year.
+Progressed the Eco-Schools Programme; 42 schools signed up, with 16 schools achieving their green flag Eco-School status.
+400 classroom recycling bins were installed and 25 waste audits delivered.
+One school supported a 'climate-friendly' and nutritional canteen study to adapt their school menu.
+Published a 'Zero Waste' map to encourage residents to refill their household products without packaging.
+Environmental Quality Over 5,000 new street trees have been planted increasing the overall street canopy from 20% to 30% 13,037 trees have been planted in our parks and green spaces to date.
+Completed more than 10 rain gardens diverting highway runoff from the public sewerage system.
+Developed a new Air Quality Action Plan and adopted a commitment to meet the World Health Organisation guidelines for particulate matter by 2030.
+Developed a Local Nature Recovery Plan and Green Infrastructure Strategy.